-A. The Bureau of Reclamation (BOR), Farmington construction Office, has submitted a right-of-way (ROW) and temporary construction easement (TCE) application to construct, operate and maintain the "12.1-San Juan Lateral Water Supply Project" located on, over and across Navajo Nation Trust Lands in the Rock Springs Chapter vicinity, McKinley County, New Mexico.
-The applications for the right-of-way and temporary construction easement are attached hereto and incorporated herein as Exhibit "A."
+- A. The Bureau of Reclamation (BOR), Farmington Construction Office, has submitted a right-of-way (ROW) and temporary construction easement (TCE) application to construct, operate and maintain the "12.1-San Juan Lateral Water Supply Project" located on, over and across Navajo Nation Fee Lands in the Rock Springs Chapter vicinity (McKinley County, New Mexico).
+The applications for the right-of-way and temporary construction easement are attached hereto and incorporated herein as Exhibits "A-1" and "A-2." - B. The proposed permanent right-of-way is located in the vicinity of the Rock Springs Chapter (McKinley County, New Mexico) and the location is more particularly described on the survey map attached hereto and incorporated herein as Exhibit "B."